-If you recently transplanted pepper seedlings into your garden, you may not have any fruit on the plants just yet.
-In that case, you may be wondering when your pepper plants will produce fruit, and if there is anything you should do to help them along.
+If you planted peppers this year, you might not see any fruit on the plants yet.
+In that case, you may be wondering when your pepper plants will produce fruit, and if there is anything you can do to help them along.

 So, when does a pepper plant produce fruit?
 A sweet pepper plant produces fruit after 60 to 90 days (9 to 13 weeks) when grown from a transplant.
 A hot pepper plant can take as long as 150 days (21 weeks) to produce fruit after transplant.
 A pepper plant grown directly from seed takes an additional 56 to 70 days (8 to 10 weeks) to produce fruit.
 Pepper plants will continue to grow and produce fruit until they are stopped or killed by cold or frost.